weewx/weewx/docs_src/usersguide/running.md

 For unattended operations it is best to have WeeWX run as a daemon, so that it is started automatically when the computer is rebooted.

-If you installed WeeWX from DEB or RPM package, this is done automatically;
-the installer finishes with WeeWX running in the background.
+If you installed WeeWX from DEB or RPM package, the daemon configuration is done automatically; the installer finishes with WeeWX running in the background.

-For a pip install, you will have to do this yourself.
+For a pip install, you will have to configure the daemon yourself.
 See the section [_Run as a daemon_](../quickstarts/pip.md#run-as-a-daemon) in the pip quick start guide.

-To start and stop WeeWX as a daemon, use the tools appropriate to your operating system.
+After the daemon is configured, use the tools appropriate to your operating system to start and stop WeeWX.

 === "systemd"